shogunishere/fri-wier-GroupD/pa1/README.md

 1. Create a virtual Python environment and install required packags (requirements.txt)

-2. Download init SQL data file from mega (link in /db) and put in root
+2. Download init SQL data file from mega (link in /db) and put in /crawler

 3. Create the following .env file: